scrapinghub/spidermon/docs/source/item-validation.rst

 Default: ``None``

-A `list` containing the local path of the item schema.
+A `list` containing the location of the item schema.
+Could be a local path, URL or the schema itself.

 .. code-block:: python